1170801121/1170801121.github.io/_posts/2019-09-20-Models for airports.md

 </center>

-Then use the linear interpolation method to get a random time m of passengers' boarding $M$ :  $M(rand) = y_1 + \frac {x-x_1}  {x_2-x_1}(y_2-y_1), rand \in (x_1,x_2)$
+Then I applied the linear interpolation method to estimate passengers' boarding time $M$ :  $M(rand) = y_1 + \frac {x-x_1}  {x_2-x_1}(y_2-y_1), rand \in (x_1,x_2)$

-In order to eliminate the influence of the instability of the T calculation result caused by the random distribution of the passenger boarding time, we will simulate the situation that 8000 vehicles are waiting to pass through the parking area to carry passengers every time, simulate 1000 times, and the average $T$ obtained is of universal significance, and the results are as follows.
+To reduce the negative influence from the variety of T's calculation caused by models’ inherent uncertainties, I established the situation that 8000 vehicles are waiting to carry passengers, and simulated for 1000 times.
+The average $T$ obtained is of universal significance, and the results are as follows.

 <center>
 <img src="{{site.baseurl}}/assets/img/3q1.JPG"  /><br>